Skip to Main Content

 See the IEEE Reference Guide, 2023, section Q re: "private communication."

-As of July 2024, only MLA and Chicago Manual of Style editors have provided guidelines for citing AI-generated visuals and other works.
-However, when incorporating non-textual outputs of GenAI, such as images, music, or figures, you must properly attribute the use of AI.
+APAMLA and the Chicago Manual of Style editors have provided guidelines for citing AI-generated visuals and other works.
+Non-textual outputs, such as images, music, or figures, must be properly cited.

 Additional Guidance